 Step 4: Combine ⅓ cup coconut sugar, ground peanuts, and sesame seeds in a small bowl.
 Set it aside.

-Step 5: In a medium bowl, mix 2 cups of glutinous rice flour and 1 cup of water until a dough forms.
 It should leave an indentation when pressed with your fingers.
 Adjust the consistency by adding a tablespoon of flour if too sticky or a little water if too dry.

 Step 7: Press the dough between your palms until it's about ½-inch thick, or use the back of a spoon to flatten it.
+Repeat with the rest of the dough.

 Step 10: Top with a heaping tablespoon of the sugar mixture.
 For an optional twist, you can also sprinkle some toasted coconut over the top.